So here is my take on an ohm’s law explanation using a power wheel as an anology.

 Section 1: The parts of Ohm's law

-If we take a look at the graphic below you will see what’s known as the Ohm’s law triangle, aka your cheat sheet for this section.
+Look at the graphic below and you will see what’s known as the Ohm’s law triangle, aka your cheat sheet for this section.
 To understand what this all means we first need to understand the three components of Ohm’s Law: Voltage, Resistance, and Amperage.
-To achieve this we are going to use the analogy of a water basin with a flood gate pooring onto a water wheel.
+To achieve this we are going to use the analogy of a water basin with a flood gate dam pouring onto a water wheel (see above animation).
 Bear in mind on a technical level this isn’t a perfect analogy but for our purposes it will do the trick.
 So here we go again!

 - Work - The wheel in this analogy refers to the work being done.
 The faster the wheel spins the more work that is done.

 - V - Voltage - Voltage is the water basin itself.
 It is the potential for energy, or the potential amount of water you have to work with.

 - R – Resistance (ohms) - Resistance is the flood gates.
 It is what controls how much water can flow out of our basin.
 The lower the flood gates the more water that can flow through.